-investment transactions be investment policy are follows: cknowledges that the only means the firm has to preclude unauthorized tween the firm and the City is to confirm that all provisions of the City's tweed in investment transactions conducted between the firm and the City below should be read accordingly. as a qualified representative for the firm do hereby certify that I and the broker covering this account have received and reviewed the investment policy of the City of Boerne, Texas. , nave received and reviewed the investment poney of the City irm has implemented reasonable internal procedures and controls in arent transactions not authorized by the City's investment policy.
-Signature Name: Title: Date:
+The City acknowledges that the only means the firm has to preclude unauthorized investment transactions between the firm and the City is to confirm that all provisions of the City's investment policy are followed in investment transactions conducted between the firm and the City, and, the second paragraph below should be read accordingly.

+I, as a qualified representative for the firm do hereby certify that I and the broker covering this account, , have received and reviewed the investment policy of the City of Boerne, Texas.

+I acknowledge that this firm has implemented reasonable internal procedures and controls in an effort to preclude investment transactions not authorized by the City's investment policy.

+Signature

+Name: